 How will the minor be notified of the Judicial Bypass decision?

 The judge usually issues an order at the hearing or shortly thereafter.
 The attorney will be notified, as well.
-The attorney will forward the order to the minor patient and fax a copy of the order to the health center at which the minor patient will be seen for her abortion appointment.
-The minor must present this order to the health care provider before her procedure.
+The attorney will forward the order to the minor patient and fax a copy of the order to the health center at which the minor patient will be seen for their abortion appointment.
+The minor must present this order to the health care provider before their procedure.

 What if the court fails to issue a decision within four calendar days after the hearing?